Twelve U.S. states urge Biden to back phasing out gas-powered vehicle sales by 2035

 In March, a group of 71 House Democrats urged Biden to set tough emissions rules to ensure 60% of new passenger cars and trucks sold are zero-emission by 2030, while 10 U.S. senators urged Biden “to set a date by which new sales of fossil fuel vehicles will end entirely.”

-General Motors said in January it was setting a goal to end all gasoline passenger car and truck sales by 2035.
-Volvo, a unit of Zhejiang Geely Holding, said its entire car line-up will be fully electric by 2030 and Ford’s European lineup will also be fully electric by 2030.
+General Motors GM.N said in January it was setting a goal to end all gasoline passenger car and truck sales by 2035.
+Volvo, a unit of Zhejiang Geely Holding 0175.HK, said its entire car line-up will be fully electric by 2030 and Ford’s F.N European lineup will also be fully electric by 2030.

 In their letter, the governors said they want Biden to boost fuel economy standards rolled back under President Donald Trump and provide states “substantial funding for investment in charging and fueling infrastructure.”
 They also urged removal of or raising the EV tax credit limits per manufacturer.